branst/AWS-Monitoring-Telegram-Bot/README.md

 ### Creating and interacting with the Telegram Bot

 To create a Telegram Bot, you will be required to have a Telegram account.
 On the Telegram application (Web, Desktop or Mobile) you will have to interact with @BotFather (https://t.me/BotFather) in order to create a Bot.
-Go throught the process, provide the name and username.
+Go through the process, provide the name and username.
 The Bot Father will reply you back with an Api Key, keep it safe!

 ![Bot Creation](img/001_bot_creation.png?raw=true "Bot Creation")